algosup/2024-2025-project-4-web-fpga-team-3/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 - **Consistency**: The use of a standardized JSON format maintains data consistency across the system.
 - **Real-time Interaction**: Enhances user experience with real-time updates and interactive visualizations.

+---

 ## 9. Appendices

 ### 9.1 Glossary of Terms

-- **FPGA:** Field-Programmable Gate Array, an integrated circuit with basic elements and preconfigured electrical signal routes between them.
-The selected FPGA is a NanoXplore NGultra (with VTR flow a basic Xilinx serie 7 model).
+- **FPGA (Field-Programmable Gate Array):** An integrated circuit designed to be configured by the customer or designer after manufacturing.
+It consists of basic elements and preconfigured electrical signal routes.
+The selected FPGA for this project is a NanoXplore NGultra (with VTR flow a basic Xilinx serie 7 model).

-- **BEL:** Basic Element, the hardware electrical resources available inside the FPGA like flipflop, Look-Up-Table (LUT), Block RAM.
+- **BEL (Basic Element):** The fundamental hardware electrical resources available inside the FPGA, such as flip-flops, Look-Up Tables (LUTs), and Block RAM.

-- **Application:** The function to be executed in the FPGA (developed in verilog).
+- **Application:** The function or design intended to be executed within the FPGA, typically developed using Verilog.

-- **Synthesis:** Translation of the application into an electrical equivalent.
-It creates a netlist.
-The tool used will be Impulse (or yosys in VTR flow).
+- **Synthesis:** The process of translating the application's high-level description (e.g., Verilog code) into an electrical equivalent, resulting in a netlist.
+Tools like Impulse or Yosys (in VTR flow) are used for this process.

-- **P&R:** Place and Route, the packing of the netlist component in the FPGA available BEL (Place) followed by selection of routes for signals between each BEL (Route).
-The tool used will be Impulse (or VPR for VTR flow).
+- **P&R (Place and Route):** The process of placing the netlist components within the FPGA's available BELs (Place) and selecting routes for signals between each BEL (Route).
+Tools like Impulse or VPR (for VTR flow) are used for this process.

-- **Simulator:** Compiles verilog testbenches and applications and executes the simulation of every signal with regard to time evolution.
-The tool used will be Modelsim (using icarus verilog for VTR flow).
+- **Simulator:** A tool that compiles Verilog testbenches and applications, executing the simulation of signal behavior over time.
+Modelsim (or Icarus Verilog for VTR flow) is used for this purpose.

-- **Software:** The web application developed in the frame of this call for tender.
+- **Software:** The web application developed as part of this project, designed to visualize and simulate signal propagation within an FPGA.

+- **Verilog:** A hardware description language (HDL) used to model electronic systems.
+It is used to describe the behavior and structure of digital circuits.

+- **SDF (Standard Delay Format):** A file format used to specify timing information for digital circuits, including delays and timing constraints.

+- **Netlist:** A description of the connectivity of an electronic design, listing the components and their interconnections.
+It is generated during the synthesis process.

+- **JSON (JavaScript Object Notation):** A lightweight data interchange format used to structure data in a human-readable way.
+In this project, JSON is used as an intermediary format to bridge backend processing and frontend visualization.

+- **Web Interface:** The user-friendly frontend of the software, allowing students to visualize and interact with FPGA simulations.

+- **Simulation Engine:** The backend component responsible for running simulations based on the pivot file and user interactions.

+- **Backend:** The server-side part of the application, handling file uploads, processing, and managing simulation data.

+- **Frontend:** The client-side part of the application, providing the user interface for interacting with the simulation.

+- **Pivot File:** A standardized JSON file format used to bridge backend processing and frontend visualization, containing necessary simulation data.

+- **VTR Flow:** A set of tools and processes used for FPGA design, including synthesis, place and route, and simulation.
+It is used as an alternative flow in this project.

 ### 9.2 References
 - DigitalJS project: https://digitaljs.tilk.eu/